 Ooooooooh, wait!
 Ooooooooh, that's waaaaaaaay too many number strings to wager!!!

 How can I possibly reduce all those strings down to an affordable amount to wager?

 Question answered!!!
 This is what can be done to cover all the numbers from both groups, (Upper Tier, and Lower Tier).

 Observe the Average Sum Chart!
 View where the last two or three total sums appeared at.
 If there is a Sum Cluster, or a Sum Cluster Alert nearby, these target sum range's may be considered.

-Utilize a 4if5 of 19, and a 4if5 of 20 wheel to cover all the numbers, (for a 5 of 39 matrix), and filter the totals from each wheel applying "average sum reductions."
+Utilize a 4if5 of 28 wheel to cover all the numbers, and then filter the totals from each wheel using "average sum reduction."